Penny debate in the United States

 A debate has existed within the United States government and American society at large over whether the one-cent coin, the penny, should be eliminated as a unit of currency in the United States.
-The penny costs more to produce than the one cent it is worth, meaning the seigniorage is negative – the government loses money on every penny that is created.
-Several bills introduced in the U.S. Congress would have eliminated the penny, but none have been approved.
-Such bills would leave the five-cent coin, or nickel, as the lowest-value circulating coin in the United States.
+The penny remains in circulation but has not been produced for circulation since 2025.
+The penny costs more to produce than the one cent it is worth, meaning its seigniorage is negative – the government loses money on every penny that is created.

+In November 2025, following a February 2025 order from President Donald Trump, the U.S. Treasury halted the production of pennies for circulation, while continuing to mint uncirculated pennies for collectors.
+However, the coin remains legal tender and in circulation, as only an act of Congress can eliminate forms of currency.

+Following the end of circulating penny production, the Federal Reserve stopped handling pennies at most of its terminals, leading to regional penny shortages.
+Some affected businesses began rounding cash transactions to the nearest five cents when pennies were unavailable.
+The Federal Reserve reversed its decision in January 2026, easing the shortages.
+However, with no new pennies produced for circulation, penny circulation is expected to gradually decrease over time.

+Since July 2026, the Common Cents Act, which would mandate the government to permanently cease minting pennies for circulation but allow the continued production of uncirculated pennies, has seen momentum in Congress.
+The Common Cents Act would permit, but not require, businesses to round cash payments to the nearest five cents if pennies are unavailable.

+While the Common Cents Act would not mandate cash rounding nor remove the penny from circulation, several bills have been introduced in Congress since 1990 to mandate cash rounding and thus withdraw the penny from circulation.
+Such bills, all of which have died in Congress, would leave the five-cent coin, or nickel, as the lowest-value circulating coin in the United States.

-Other countries have also withdrawn coins no longer worth producing, such as Canada withdrawing the Canadian penny from circulation in 2013.
-The most recent time that the United States withdrew the lowest-value coin from circulation was with the half-cent coin (hay-penny), which was withdrawn in 1857, at which time the coin was worth approximately cents in dollars.
+Other countries have also withdrawn coins no longer worth producing, such as Canada withdrawing its penny from circulation in 2013.
+The most recent time that the United States withdrew its lowest-value coin from circulation was with the half-cent coin (ha'penny) in 1857, at which time the coin was worth approximately cents in dollars.
 (Note: Many other non-lowest denominations have since been withdrawn from circulation, from the two-cent coin in 1872 to the $10,000 bill in 1969; see Obsolete denominations of United States currency.)

-In 2025, during the second presidency of Donald Trump, the U.S. Treasury halted penny production for circulation while continuing to mint pennies for collector and historic purposes.
-However, the coin will remain legal tender and in circulation, as only an act of Congress can eliminate forms of currency.